 As we get to the New Testament we still see worship as a response to what God has done (Romans 12:1).
 And the restraints of the Tabernacle and the Temple are greatly diminished.
 In fact, Paul indicates that our bodies are now temples of the Holy Spirit (I Corinthians 6:19,20)

 Earlier, Jesus said that there will come a day when the true worshipper won't need a specific place.
 But they will worship in spirit and truth.
 (John 4:23).
 The word spirit here is not the Holy Spirit but the human spirit.
 Jesus' point is that a person who worships God must not do it with some external conformity to religious rituals and places, but inwardly with a proper heart attitude.

 This is not to say that there is no longer a need for corporate worship.
 We still have to remember not to forsake the assembling of ourselves together as members of the Body of Christ (Hebrews 10:25).
 What it does mean is that it is not limited to that.
 Rather all that we do becomes one continuous response of worship to God.

-So, whether we are in the kitchen, the ballpark, the bedroom, the boardroom, the home or the workplace, all that we do is done as an offering of worship to the One who gives us life.
-And everything we do is to His honor and glory (Colossians 3:17).
+So, whether we are in the kitchen, the ballpark, the bedroom, the boardroom, the home or the workplace, all is done as an offering of worship to the One who gives us life.
+And everything is to be to His honor and glory (Colossians 3:17).

 It is my prayer that God's people will truly worship Him.
 For He alone deserves our honor and praise and adoration.
 May we learn what it means to present our bodies to God as a living sacrifice.
-And may we never again think of worship as something we do only on Sundays.
-But let that Sunday service prepare our hearts and our minds to truly worship Him the rest of the week.
+And may we never again think of worship as something we do only one day a week.
+But let us allow that Sunday service to prepare our hearts and our minds to truly worship Him the rest of the week.